UrbanDesimator/Setup-Slackware-15.0-Current-With-No-Pulse-Pipewire/README.md

 # Slackware-15.0-Current Alsa-With-No-Pulse-Pipewire

-Information and config guide to use Slackware-15.0/Current with no pulseaudio or pipewire.
+Information and configuration guide to use Slackware-15.0/Current with no pulseaudio or pipewire.
 Using Alsa and Jackd

 Slackware is a registered trade mark of Patrick volkerding.